 Role of the DNP

 Our DNP program prepares you not only for an advanced practice role but also teaches you how to look at leading-edge research and apply that evidence to your practice.

 The DNP program’s additional academic and clinical hours beyond a master’s-level degree gives you a solid foundation to become a leader in the nursing profession.
 You will work with faculty who are nationally recognized for their research, and also with agencies around the Puget Sound region to gain hundreds of hours of hands-on clinical experience.

 By combining advanced practice nursing skills and knowledge of how to evaluate evidence-based research, you are empowered to become a more efficient and effective practitioner.

-Successful PNP graduates are eligible to sit for the Primary Care Pediatric Nurse Practitioner examination through the American Nurses Credentialing Center (ANCC) or the Pediatric Nursing Certification Board (PNCB).
+Successful PNP graduates are eligible to sit for the Primary Care Pediatric Nurse Practitioner examination through the Pediatric Nursing Certification Board (PNCB).

 The Doctor of Nursing Practice program at the University of Washington is accredited by the Commission on Collegiate Nursing Education (http://www.ccneaccreditation.org).